 Arrest details emerge for inmate who died in Norwich police custody

 Feb.
-5—NORWICH — Details about the arrest of a man who died in city police custody this past week were available Saturday.
+6—NORWICH — Details about the arrest of a man who died in city police custody this past week were available Saturday.

 According to the city police arrest logbook, Brenton J. Chambers, 42, of 112 Chestnut St., No. 1, Norwich, was facing charges of criminal possession of a pistol or revolver, unauthorized possession of controlled substances: narcotics and possession of heroin/cocaine with intent to sell.